u01jmg3/docs/structure.md

 <a name="the-rules-directory"></a>
 #### The Rules Directory

-This directory does not exist by default, but will be created for you if you execute the `make:rule` Artisan command.
+This directory does not exist by default but will be created for you if you execute the `make:rule` Artisan command.
 The `Rules` directory contains the custom validation rule objects for your application.
 Rules are used to encapsulate complicated validation logic in a simple object.
 For more information, check out the [validation documentation](/docs/{{version}}/validation).